koltyakov/gosip/README.md

 ## Authentication strategies

-Auth strategy should be selected correspondin to your SharePoint environment and its configuration.
+Auth strategy should be selected corresponding to your SharePoint environment and its configuration.

 Import path `strategy "github.com/koltyakov/gosip/auth/{strategy}"`.
 Where `/{strategy}` stands for a strategy auth package.